 Like many other people, when the pandemic started and it was obvious we would all have more time on our hands, I decided it was time to write my novel.
 And just like many other people, I've spent more quality time with my Netflix watchlist than a pen and paper.

-The same isn't true for Miki Tebeka, CEO at 353Solutions, a consultancy and workshop provider, and author of Python Brain Teasers, published by The Pragmatic Bookshelf.
+The same isn't true for Miki Tebeka, CEO at 353Solutions, a consultancy and workshop provider, and author of Python Brain Teasers, published by The Pragmatic Programmers.
 He began work on the book of Python exercises when the lockdowns started and found more time on his hands.

 "I like to think about problems and teasers and examples to teach," Tebeka said.